Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Freedom of expression

-The proposed legislation would prevent regulators from disciplining professionals for conduct that is expressive and occurs when the professional is off-duty, subject to narrow exceptions.
+The legislation will prevent regulators from disciplining professionals for conduct that is expressive and occurs when the professional is off-duty, subject to narrow exceptions.
 Conduct is expressive when it conveys or attempts to convey meaning, but this does not include physical violence or property damage.

 Some expressive conduct that occurs off-duty can still be disciplined if it involves: